SeisComP/main/plugins/magnitudes/mwpd/descriptions/global_mwpd.rst

    \qquad r = \mathrm{clip}\!\left(\tfrac{T_0-90}{110-90},\,0,\,1\right).

 The duration ramp :math:`r` engages only for :math:`T_0 > 90` s (the moment
 scaling for large interplate-thrust / tsunamigenic events, eq.
-5a).
+5a in Lomax & Michelini 2009).

 Amplitude
 =========